SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 "I didn't mean to put you through all that, I just wanted to know what was going on, then I accidentally fell asleep."

 "I wanted you to love me.
-I was too nervous to ask you out, so I thought if this heist."
+I was too nervous to ask you out, so I thought of this heist."

 "The heist was a success.
 You came here to steal my heart, well, It's yours."